andrewhanlon/sigmond/README.md

 git checkout pip
 pip install .
 ```
-With pip install pybindings will be built.
+With pip, pybindings will be built.

 ## Old README Below ##